LaurentColoma/TicketManager-server/README.md

 ````bash
 source ~server/virtualenv/bin/activate
 ````
-We need to create an admin user for the server now.
+You need to create an admin user for the server now.
 ````bash
 sudo ./manage.py createsuperuser
 Username: $your_username